GaryClinton12/odin-recipes/README.md

 # odin-recipes
-Odin Recipes is a simple HTMl recipes webpage to with the aim of solidifying my understanding of some simple HTMl concepts
+Odin Recipes is a simple HTML recipes webpage with the aim of solidifying my understanding of some simple HTMl concepts